jennymhkao/home/_posts/2022-02-03-LED earrings.md

 To start, we had light-emitting diodes (LEDs).
 ![LED](/assets/images/earrings-1.png)

 Couple of lithium cell batteries.
-One for each side of the earrings.
+One for each side of the earring pair.
 ![Battery](/assets/images/earrings-2.png)

 We had to figure out which side of the LED was the anode (long-side) of the wire.
 Then, bending the anode side slightly, I lined up another LED with the same side.